erickfis/NOAA-Storm-Database/readme.md

 -----------

 ### Most Crop Damaging event in a single occurrence

-Most Crop Damaging event in a single occurrence

 In order to determine what were the most crop damaging events in a single occurrence, we need to see how damages are distributed along the